 It all depends on your industry, your markets, your customers, and most importantly your business growth objectives.
 So in process of your marketing plan evaluation, make sure to modify your KPI.
 Once you’ve identified the right sales and marketing goals and KPIs to measure and analyze in 2020, you’ll be able to estimate the actual gap between the results your current efforts are getting today and the goals you’ve set.

-In May 2019, my verified Twitter account with 200,000 followers got hacked, although i had a strong password and phone number.
-This hacking incident was the blessing in disguise and the best thing that happened to me.
+In May 2019, my verified Twitter account with 200,000 followers got hacked, although I had a strong password and phone number.
+This hacking incident was a blessing in disguise and the best thing that happened to me.
 I notified Twitter and decided not to use it anymore and had my crew and clients not use it either.
 It’s waste of time, energy and you don’t get customers via Twitter either.
-The two most important reasons are: A) security issues B) It’s filled with bots; as a result, you won’t see sales via this social media site.
+The two most important reasons are A) security issues B) It’s filled with bots; as a result, you won’t see sales via this social media site.

 Twitter has become a dysfunctional, all politics and bot-generated social site.
 Why would anybody waste their time on Twitter?